shanhuio/sml/readme.md

 - `sml track`: prints all tracking repositories.
 - `sml track <repo> ...`: add repositories into the tracking set.
 - `sml untrack <repo> ...`: remove repositories from the tracking set.
-- `sml sync`: merge smallrepo's HEAD into the tracking repositories.
+- `sml sync`: merge HEAD from gopkgs.io into the tracking repositories.

 ## Contact